-

 Steve DeMeo was named head men's basketball for Northwest Florida State College on April 4, 2022, making it his second stint with the Raiders after a brilliant tenure from 2013-19.
 DeMeo most recently served as assistant coach for East Carolina University during the 2021-22 season and was at St. John's University in the same role from 2019-21 prior to his time at ECU.

 A veteran coach with a track record of success, DeMeo also held lead roles at Division II Newberry College, as well as Monroe College and Bronx Community College.
-DeMeo has accumulated a 294-105 (.737) overall record as a head coach.
+DeMeo has accumulated a 323-111 (.744) overall record as a head coach

-Widely known for his recruiting acumen, DeMeo guided Oregon-signee Chris Duarte to NJCAA Division I National Player of the Year honors in 2018-19 while 46 of DeMeo's former players have gone on to play in the Division I ranks.
-In addition, 48 of his 48 sophomores graduated at Northwest Florida State.
+Widely known for his recruiting acumen, DeMeo guided Oregon-signee Chris Duarte to NJCAA Division I National Player of the Year honors in 2018-19 while 53 of DeMeo's former players have gone on to play in the Division I ranks.
+In addition, all 55 of his sophomores at Northwest Florida State have graduated.

 Prior to taking over at Northwest Florida State, DeMeo spent 17 years as an assistant at the Division I level, enjoying successful stints at Iona, Providence, UCF and Hofstra.
 His longest tenure came at Providence, where he served as an assistant from 1998-2004 before being elevated to the position of associate head coach from 2004-08.
 While at Providence, DeMeo played a critical role in recruiting Ryan Gomes, a two-time First Team All-BIG EAST selection and consensus First Team All-American who went on to play the better part of a decade in the NBA.
 Gomes was selected 50th overall by the Boston Celtics in the 2005 NBA Draft after scoring 2,138 points in his four years with the Friars and was named to the NBA All-Rookie Second Team in 2006.